CEA-MetroCarac/PySSPFM/doc/README.md

 ### VIII.2) Hysteresis clustering (K-Means)

 <p align="justify" width="100%">
 The script can be executed directly using the executable file: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/hysteresis_clustering.py">toolbox/hysteresis_clustering.py</a></code> or through the graphical user interface: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/gui/hysteresis_clustering.py">gui/hysteresis_clustering.py</a></code>.
-It facilitates the classification of hysteresis loops associated with each measurement point into clusters.
+It facilitates the classification of loops associated with each measurement point into clusters.
 This tool can enable phase separation or the separation of the influences of physically distinct phenomena, such as measurement artifacts.
 </p>

 #### VIII.2.a) Parameters